steve-sienk/ipvfoo/README.md

 [IPvGreen v1.01](https://chrome.google.com/webstore/detail/ipvgreen/japapgcichafkoenponokhilebeejbch) is in the Chrome webstore!

 #### Developer Installation
-To install the extension from source code, choose `Load unpacked` from the extensions with Developer mode enabled and point to the /src directory.
+To install the extension from source code, choose `Load unpacked` (Developer mode required) from Chrome's extensions menu and point to the /src directory.

 ### Screenshots